Structure in the Disk of epsilon Aurigae: Analysis of the ARCES and TripleSpec data obtained during the 2010 eclipse

-Based on previous work, we have elected to study the following spectral lines and obtained their atomic properties from the online NIST Atomic Spectra Database (Table 2).

-\subsubsection{High excitation lines of Si II and Fe II}
+\subsection{High excitation lines of Si II and Fe II}

-VOSpec was used to calculate wavelength minima which were, in turn, used to calculate radial velocities of certain Si II, Fe I, and Fe II spectral lines (Strassmeier et al. (2014)).
-The equivalent width function and the line velocity measurement of VOSpec work by selecting a wavelength range for a particular line of interest and then applying the equivalent width function.
-For line velocities, the minima of each line was determined and then a Doppler velocity calculation was performed to deduce the radial velocity.
-The Si II behavior will be referred to as a \textit{Type 1} variation where we see a gradual decrease in radial velocity from +10km/s to -15km/s over a 1200 day period giving an deceleration of 0.021 km/s/d (Figure~\ref{fig:siIIrv}).
-The measured equivalent width of 0.57 +/- 0.03\AA ~suggests that despite the velocity changes, the integrated line formation regions are largely unchanged with time.
+VOSpec was used to calculate equivalent widths as well as wavelength of line intensity minima which were, in turn, used to calculate radial velocities of certain Si II, Fe I, and Fe II spectral lines investigated by \citet{Str14}.
+The equivalent width function of VOSpec works by selecting a wavelength range for a particular line of interest and then applying the equivalent width function.
+For line velocities, the minimum of each line was manually determined and then a Doppler velocity calculation was performed to deduce the radial velocity.
+The Si II behavior will be referred to as a \textit{Type 1} variation where we see a gradual decrease in radial velocity from +10km/s to --15km/s over a 1200 day period, giving an deceleration of +0.021 km/s/d.
+The measured equivalent width of 0.57 +/- 0.03{\AA} suggests that despite the velocity changes, the integrated line formation regions are largely unchanged with time.

-Velocity variations in Fe II 6417 + 6432 are similar to Si II (Figure~\ref{fig:siIIrv}) with the exception of a large, negative spike at third contact (RJD 55600), during which a secondary profile component was present.
+Velocity variations in Fe II 6417 + 6432{\AA} are similar to Si II (Figure~\ref{fig:siIIrv}) with the exception of a large, negative spike at third contact (RJD 55600), during which a secondary profile component was present.
 The equivalent widths are essentially unchanged despite the variations in velocity.
-Additional pairs of high energy lines are the Mg II 4481\AA ~and Fe II 6417/6432\AA ~lines with velocity variations similar to Si II.
+Additional pairs of high energy lines are the Mg II 4481{\AA} and Fe II 6417/6432{\AA} lines with velocity variations similar to Si II.

-In contrast, H$\beta$ shows a lot of variation in velocity and equivalent width (Figure~\ref{fig:harv}).
+In contrast, H$\beta$ shows a lot of variation in velocity and equivalent width (Figure~\ref{fig:hbrv}).
 We interpret this as revealing mostly disk rotation combined with F-star orbital motion.
 This is a \textit{Type 2} variation characterized by a velocity decrease from 20 km/s to 50 km/s over a period of 400 days around mid-eclipse, giving a deceleration of 0.075 km/sec/day, or 8.68 x 10$^{-4}$ m sec$^{-2}$.